 According to Karen Russ, a Home and Garden Information Specialist at Clemson University, eugenol — the essential oil found in cloves — kills insects on contact, which makes it an excellent ingredient for use in homemade insecticides or as a sole insecticidal agent.
 As a contact insecticide, simply spray clove oil directly on household pests such as ants, fleas and cockroaches.

-Whole, dried cloves can also be used as an insect repellent, because, though the oil has dried, the pungent odor of the cloves is repulsive to pests such as ants, flies and moths.
+Whole, dried cloves may also be used as an insect repellent, because, though the oil has dried, the pungent odor of the cloves is repulsive to pests such as ants, flies and moths.

 How to Use Clove Oil